winbench/docs/src/content/ref/app-types.md

 A _Default Windows App_ is extracted, and installed simply by copying its files into its target directory.
-Optionally some custom scripts can be executed during the setup, to perform some additional configuration for the app.
+Optionally some custom scripts can be executed during the setup process, to perform some additional configuration for the app.

 ## Node.js Package {#node-package}